 If you own a fireplace, cleaning out the built-up ashes regularly is a requirement for efficiency and safety reasons.
 Cleaning the ashes out of a fireplace can be a messy and difficult task, though.
 One of the most common questions from fireplace owners is whether or not fireplace ashes can be cleaned with a vacuum.

-It is important to invest in a good vacuum cleaner or shop vacuum so that you do not end up with more of a mess or cause damage to the vacuum cleaner.
+Invest in a good vacuum cleaner or shop vacuum so you don’t end up with more of a mess or cause damage to your vacuum cleaner.
 Read on to learn more about the benefits of using an ash vacuum cleaner for your fireplace and the many ways those fireplace ashes can be used outside your home.

 Can You Vacuum Ashes out of the Fireplace?

-Cleaning fireplace ashes with a broom and scoop can be a messy and even hazardous task if ashes or soot are breathed in.
-Vacuum cleaners made for cleaning ashes can be used to help make the process easier, quicker, and safer.
+Cleaning fireplace ashes with a broom and scoop can be a messy task, but regular vacuums won’t work either.
+Vacuum cleaners made for cleaning ashes (such as shop vacs) help make the process easier, quicker, and safer.

 - Reduce overall performance and lifespan of the vacuum significantly